Ceudan/Match-Roads-Between-Databases/README.md

 - geographic coordinates carried up to 10 metres of uncertainty

 ## Data
 Data is given as 2 GeoPandas dataframes, with each row describing a section.
-Information includes name of each road, connected sections, and geometric characteristics given as shapely objects.
+Information includes road name, connected sections, and geometric characteristics given as shapely objects.
 In total there are 160,000 and 300,000 sections per database.

 ![Visualization of road sections in Database 1](images/ex1_HERE.png) ![Visualization of road sections in Database 2](images/ex1_aimsun.png) ![Visualization of query road and returned matches](images/ex1_match_background.png)
 ## Architecture